brianglass/anastasis/files/synaxarion_2001.md

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">For Trophimos</span><span style="font-size:14.0pt;mso-bidi-font-size:
 12.0pt">
-HeavenÂ’s delight \[<span style="color:blue">tryphe</span>\] TrÃ³phimos keenly craved;
+Heaven’s delight \[<span style="color:blue">tryphe</span>\] Tróphimos keenly craved;
 Was led as nourishment \[<span style="color:blue">trophos</span>\] for sharpened sword.
 While on the fourteenth day three disciples of Christ once departed.</span>

 <span style="font-size:
-14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Martyr ArdalÃ­on the Actor.</span>
+14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Martyr Ardalíon the Actor.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
 Now a true actor rather than of old,
-He acts the MartyrÂ’s part and loves the fire.</span>
+He acts the Martyr’s part and loves the fire.</span>

 <span style="font-size:
-14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Martyr ThomaÃ¯s.</span>
+14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Martyr Thomaïs.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
-You took ThomaÃ¯s from this present age,
+You took Thomaïs from this present age,
-Father, as Scripture says, of thÂ’age to come.</span>
+Father, as Scripture says, of th’age to come.</span>

 <span style="font-size:
 14.0pt;mso-bidi-font-size:12.0pt">On the same day, the contest of the Holy New Martyr, Demetrios the Peloponnesian, from Ligoudiste of Triphylia, who died by the sword in Tripolis in 1803.</span>